Amsterdam on a Budget: 7 Ways to Save in Amsterdam

 7. Book online some of the attractions

-If you want to save money and keep your travel well organised you should book online the entrance to the attractions you want to visit.
+If you want to explore Amsterdam on a budget and keep your travel well organised you should book online the entrance to the attractions you want to visit.
 You will save money (as the online prices are almost always discounted) and you will have a priority access too.
 You can book your Heineken Experience and Van Gogh Museum visits ahead and save a little cash.

 Love this article?
 Pin it for later!